Nayef Aguerd: West Ham United

 In June 2022, Aguerd signed for West Ham United on a five-year contract for a fee of £30 million.
 His fee was the fourth-highest paid by West Ham after those paid for Sébastien Haller, Felipe Anderson and Kurt Zouma.
-On July 16, Aguerd made his debut for the Hammers in a friendly against Reading, playing a total of 63 minutes of a 1–1 draw at the Madejski Stadium.
+On 16 July, Aguerd made his debut for the Hammers in a friendly against Reading, playing a total of 63 minutes of a 1–1 draw at the Madejski Stadium.
 In his second game, a pre-season friendly against Rangers on 19 July, Aguerd injured his ankle which required surgery.
-On 19 October, Aguerd returned back to training with the team three months after his injury.
+On 19 October, Aguerd returned to training with the team three months after his injury.
 He made his competitive West Ham United debut on 27 October in a Europa Conference League game against Silkeborg, which West Ham won 1–0.
+On 2 April, Aguerd scored his first Premier League goal in the home encounter against Southampton, which ended in a 1–0 victory.
+On 7 June, Aguerd won his first major trophy for the club the 2022–23 UEFA Europa Conference League against Fiorentina, which ended in a 2–1 victory.

+He left the club in September 2025.
+He played 61 games in all competitions in his three seasons with West Ham.

+Loan to Real Sociedad

+On 30 August 2024, Aguerd was loaned to La Liga club Real Sociedad for the 2024–25 season.

+Marseille

+On 1 September 2025, Aguerd returned to Ligue 1, as he signed a contract with Marseille until 2030 for a fee reported to be "around €23 million".

 International career

 Aguerd made his debut for the Morocco national team in a friendly 0–0 tie with Albania on 31 August 2016.
 Aguerd represented Morocco in the 2018 African Nations Championship, helping his country to achieve their first CHAN title.
 On 6 September 2021, Aguerd scored his first goal against Sudan in the 2022 FIFA World Cup qualification, he sent a sharp shot in the net from a cross.

 He was later invited by Vahid Halilhodžić to represent Morocco in the 2021 Africa Cup of Nations.
-Nayef started all of his matches in the group stages.
-He scored an own-goal in a 2–2 draw against Gabon.
+Nayef started all of the matches in the group stages and scored an own-goal in a 2–2 draw against Gabon.

-On 10 November 2022, he was named in Morocco's 23-man squad for the 2022 FIFA World Cup in Qatar.
-Aguerd played an important role in defence along with Romain Saïss and was instrumental in Morocco reaching the Semi-finals of the world Cup.
-However, he missed the decisive game against France due to injury and was withdrawn minutes before the game, despite having been mentioned in the official starting line-ups prior to the match.
+On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
+Aguerd played all three group games and the Round of 16 match against Spain alongside Romain Saïss and Morocco conceded only once in those four matches, through an own goal by Aguerd.
+However, he missed both the quarter-final victory over Portugal through injury and then the decisive game against France due to illness – he was withdrawn minutes before kick-off in the semi-final, despite having been listed in the official starting line-ups.

+On 28 December 2023, Aguerd was among the 27 players selected by coach Walid Regragui to represent Morocco in the 2023 Africa Cup of Nations.